 In 2015 Street Child launched an appeal to help the thousands of children impacted by the Ebola crisis.

-In Sierra Leone and Liberia there have been around 20,000 children orphaned by Ebola.
+In excess of 8,500 people died of Ebola in Sierra Leone and Liberia.
+Sadly it left behind over 20,000 orphans who lost their parents to Ebola.
 Many of these are still at risk of hunger, malnutrition and abuse.
-And there are thousands more children whose access to education is now critically at risk as a direct result of the disease.
+And there are thousands more children whose access to education was critically at risk as a direct result of the disease.

 Many of Ebola's victims were on the margins of society before Ebola began.
 For the children and families left behind, the long-term effects of the virus are still very real.
-Without urgent and immediate support, this humanitarian crisis will increase.
+This is the Legacy of Ebola.

-The goal of Street Child’s Legacy of Ebola Appeal is to raise £1million before to help ensure that a minimum of 20,000 Ebola-affected children in Sierra Leone and Liberia can progress along their journey from destitution towards a sustainable future.
+The goal of Street Child’s Legacy of Ebola Appeal was to raise £1million to help ensure that a minimum of 20,000 Ebola-affected children in Sierra Leone and Liberia can progress along their journey from destitution towards a sustainable future.
 Whilst many children will require just a little more support to help us achieve this, others are still in emergency conditions with a dangerous lack of food security and no safe, responsible adult to rely upon.